feast: Numbers (Part Two): Graves in the Wilderness

 Given 01-Oct-15; Sermon #FT15-04; 78 minutes

-Richard Ritenbaugh, cuing in on Hebrews 3:7-17, a passage referring to the stiff-neckedness and evil hearts of our forebears, admonishes us not to imitate them in their hard-heatedness.
+Hebrews 3:7-17 referring to the stiff-neckedness and evil hearts of our forebears; we must not imitate them in their hard-heartedness.
 The whole generation rebelled and went astray, never believing God; their corpses fell in the wilderness (at a rate of 100 or 200 per day), rotting from one end of the desert to the other.
 People were literally dying like flies, suffering the wages of their sin.
 If we, like Israel of old, choose to sin, we will inexorably receive the same consequence.
 Temptation comes from our own lusts; God is never at fault.
 Two thirds of the book of Numbers emphasizes that if we sin, we die.
 The continuous census reports in Numbers indicates a wholesale extermination dying because of sin.
 Only Joshua and Caleb were left.
 Only the succeeding generations entered the Promised Land: the following generations were born there.
 The Children of Israel parallel the Israel of God (that is, the true Church) in a number of ways: They are both under God's guidance to redemption, baptized (into Moses and Christ respectively), both receiving spiritual food and drink (manna and Christ respectively), and both following the same leader (that is, Christ).
 If we slip and fall now, our death will be eternal.
 The stakes are life-and-death.
 We dare not yield to lusts, to intimidating and destructive fears, covetousness and lack of contentment, the tendency to murmur, complain, and rebel, the tendency to become impatient and letting our tempers get the best of us, or yielding to idolatry (spiritual adultery).
 God's called-out need to be diligent to enter God's rest.

 If you would, please turn with me to Hebrews chapter 3.
 We will get Paul’s take on the children of Israel walking through the wilderness.
 He writes: